 - Change the cursor to White glass.

-For this guide, I have used the “GNOME AGAIN” wallpaper.
-You can use any dark themed wallpaper of your choice.
+For this guide, I have used one of the Kinetic Kudu wallpaper from official contest.
+You can use any dark-themed wallpaper of your choice.

 If all goes well, your desktop should look like this.

-If you do not want to customize more, simply apply the Icons and set the Ubuntu’s default Dark mode, your desktop still looks nice (see below).
+If you do not want to customize more, apply the Icons and set Ubuntu’s default Dark mode, and your desktop still looks nice (see below).